 Nursing home abuse occurs when a victim age 65 or older experiences one or more of the following at a California nursing home or assisted living facility:

 - willfully inflicting unjustifiable pain or suffering on an elder,

 - sexually abusing an elder);6

-- Neglect (willfully placing the elder in a dangerous situation);
+- Neglect (willfully placing the elder in a dangerous situation, like letting malnutrition occur);

 - Emotional abuse; or